 Research Focus

-We address some of the most pressing challenges in Quantum Science and Engineering through a broad set of research programs.
+We address some of the most pressing challenges in Quantum Engineering through a broad set of research programs.
 These programs combine fundamental science with engineering innovation, leveraging unique strengths at the college and the National MagLab to push the boundaries of quantum technology:

 • Quantum fluids and solids as unique platforms for qubits, quantum sensing and precision devices